Smile (The Beach Boys album): Listed on Wilson's late-1966 note

 "Surf's Up" was Wilson and Parks' second collaboration, composed primarily in one night while under the influence of Desbutal.
-Wilson noted the song's atypical minor-seventh opening chord progression and its title, unrelated to surfing, stating: "from there it just started building and rambling".
+Wilson referenced the song's atypical minor-seventh opening chord progression and its title, unrelated to surfing, stating: "from there it just started building and rambling".
 Vosse, writing in 1969, described it as the intended climactic finale of Smile, preceded by a "choral amen" segment.
 "Child Is Father of the Man" blends keyboards, trumpet, vocal rounds, and reverberant guitar drones.
 Parks stated the title, borrowed from William Wordsworth's "My Heart Leaps Up", reflected Wilson's aspiration to redefine his identity beyond youth.
 (Note: Parks later said that other unrecorded lyrics had been written for the song.
 He revised the song with new text in 2003.)

-"Do You Like Worms?" explores themes of American recolonization, though its lyrics never reference worms.
-Parks attributed the title's origin ambiguously to Wilson, Mike Love, or a studio engineer.
-(Note: Its keyboard melody was repurposed for "Heroes and Villains" after January 1967, and the track was retitled "Roll Plymouth Rock" in 2003.)
 "Cabin Essence" addresses railroad themes; biographer Jon Stebbins characterized the track as containing a waltz-like chorus with percussive effects resembling rail spikes and "some of the most haunting, manic, evil-sounding music the Beach Boys ever made".
+"Do You Like Worms?" explores themes of American recolonization, though its extant lyrics do not reference worms (Note: Its keyboard melody was repurposed for "Heroes and Villains" after January 1967, and the track was retitled "Roll Plymouth Rock" in 2003.)

-Marilyn recalled that Wilson composed "Wind Chimes" after observing wind chimes they had purchased and hung outside their home, noting his tendency to derive inspiration from everyday occurrences.
+Marilyn recalled that Wilson composed "Wind Chimes" after observing wind chimes they had purchased and hung outside their home.
 (Note: In July 1967, its bass line was adapted for "Can't Wait Too Long".)
 "Wonderful" similarly derived from Wilson's nickname for Marilyn.
 Parks described the music as distinct from their other work, leading him to conceive a love song with "boy/girl" lyrics.
 Three incomplete arrangements were recorded between August and December 1966.
-Wilson described "Vega-Tables" as promoting healthy eating through satire, blending advocacy for organic food with humor to avoid being "pompous about it".
+Wilson, in 1967, described "Vega-Tables" as promoting healthy eating with humor to avoid being "pompous about it".
 The track marked Parks' final co-writing contribution to the album.
-(Note: A module titled "Do a Lot" or "Sleep a Lot", recorded during "Heroes and Villains" sessions, later evolved into the standalone "Mama Says" in 1967.)
+(Note: A module titled "Do a Lot" or "Sleep a Lot", associated with "Vega-Tables" and initially recorded during "Heroes and Villains" sessions, later evolved into the standalone "Mama Says" in 1967.)